 First year students admitted for the fall semester must take the Math Placement Exam before you can sign up for RAP .
 You will need to allow 48 hours between when you take the placement exam and when you register for RAP.

-First-year and transfer students must also take an essay exam before attending orientation.
+First-year students must also take an essay exam before attending orientation.
 This online essay exam is used to determine placement in first-year writing courses.
 All new students must complete the Writing Placement Exam unless you:

 - received a combined total of 1460 or more on the Critical Reading and Writing Sections of the SAT